*Worldwide FESTIVAL Rights

 Logline:

-A journey to Michoacán’s hypermasculine rodeos descends into the subconscious of memory, queer desire, and longing, leading to a reckoning with the wounds and beauty of a home left behind.
+JARIPEO is a feature hybrid documentary that journeys to Michoacán’s hypermasculine rodeos.
+What starts as a celebration of tradition, descends into the subconscious of memory, queer desire, and longing.
+A reckoning with the wounds and beauty of a home left behind.

 Synopsis: